-Hinges and interlocking devices in diatoms are very stable and can still be seen in fossil deposits millions of years old (Figure 8) [59].
-In 2006, Gebeshuber and Crawford [60] presented scanning electron microscopy (SEM) images of extinct and recent diatom species with linking structures with the aim of correlating structure and function.
-Figure 8 shows four connections of two Solium exsculptum sibling cells that lived 45 million years ago and are still in good condition.
+Hinges and interlocking devices in diatoms are very stable and can still be seen in fossil deposits millions of years old (Fig. 8).59 In 2006, Gebeshuber and Crawford60 presented scanning electron microscopy (SEM) images of extinct and recent diatom species with linking structures with the aim of correlating structure and function.
+Fig. 8 shows four connections of two Solium exsculptum sibling cells that lived 45 million years ago and are still in good condition.

-Perhaps we might even soon be able to evolve the kind of nanostructures we want and replicate them in large numbers via the way diatoms naturally replicate - cell division: a compustat [61, 62] could monitor diatom properties and selectively destroy cells that do not evolve in the desired direction.
+Perhaps we might even soon be able to evolve the kind of nanostructures we want and replicate them in large numbers via the way diatoms naturally replicate - cell division: a compustat^{61,62} could monitor diatom properties and selectively destroy cells that do not evolve in the desired direction.
 In this way, directed evolution would take place.
 This conveyor belt-type production could yield nanostructures for use in technological applications.
 The amorphous silicate material of the diatom cell wall is not very interesting for technological applications.
-However, recently Sandhage and co-workers introduced a method to replace the diatom silica with materials of technological relevance (such as silicon) while preserving the shape [63-66].
-In this way, tailored diatom nanostructures become usable for technological devices.
+However, recently Sandhage and co-workers introduced a method to replace the diatom silica with materials of technological relevance (such as silicon) while preserving the shape.^{63,64,65,66} In this way, tailored diatom nanostructures are even more usable for devices.